alantancr/NewBlog/content/authors/admin/_index.md

 - Visitors
 ---

-Driven and focused tech professional with sales engineering and regional background at leading MNCs.
+**Data Enthusiast**

+*Keen to enhance business models with new insights*

-Multi-skilled with both programming and engineering training, with aptitude in project management.
+- Multi-skilled with both programming and regional sales engineering backgrounds
-Well-adapted to cross-cultural environments across sales and operations functions.
+- Aptitude in project management and translating business objectives into actionable goals
+- Believes in leveraging the power of data to communicate and identify gaps and opportunities